SMS Yorck: Characteristics

 Yorck was 127.8 m long overall and had a beam of 20.2 m and a draft of 7.76 m forward.
 She displaced 9533 MT as built and 10266 MT fully loaded.
-The ship had a crew of 35 officers and 598 enlisted men, though this was frequently augmented with an admiral's staff during periods when she served as a flagship.
+The ship had a pronounced ram bow and a small superstructure that consisted primarily of an armored conning tower and bridge structure forward and a smaller, secondary conning tower further aft.
+She was fitted with a pair of short military masts, which stepped down to lighter poles to reduce weight high in the ship.
+Yorck had a crew of 35 officers and 598 enlisted men, though this was frequently augmented with an admiral's staff during periods when she served as a flagship.

 The ship's sixteen coal-fired water-tube boilers powered the three vertical triple-expansion steam engines that drove the three propeller shafts.
+The boilers were vented through four closely spaced funnels.
 Yorck's propulsion system developed a total of 17272 PS and yielded a maximum speed of 20.4 kn on trials, falling short of her intended speed of 22 kn.
 She carried up to 1570 t of coal, which enabled a maximum range of up to 5080 nmi at a cruising speed of 12 kn.

 Yorck was armed with four 21 cm SK L/40 guns arranged in two twin-gun turrets, (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick loading, while the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 calibers, meaning that the gun is 40 times as long as it is in bore diameter.) one on either end of the superstructure.
 Her secondary armament consisted of ten 15 cm SK L/40 guns; four were in single-gun turrets on the upper deck and the remaining six were in casemates in a main-deck battery.
 For close-range defense against torpedo boats, she carried fourteen 8.8 cm SK L/35 guns, all in individual mounts in the superstructure or in the hull.
 She also had four 45 cm underwater torpedo tubes, one in the bow, one in the stern, and one on each broadside.
 She carried a total of eleven torpedoes.

 The ship was protected with Krupp cemented armor, with the belt armor being 100 mm thick amidships and tapering to 80 mm on either end.
 The main battery turrets had 150 mm thick faces.
 Her deck was 40–60 mm thick, connected to the lower edge of the belt by 40–50 mm thick sloped armor.